morphy76/g-fe-server/README.md

 ### Backlog

-- Mongo client: pool options
 - Logging: create a functional approach to logs, attributes and log propagation
-- whats the vendor directory
+- what's the vendor directory
+- Improve server launching (WithCancel ?)
 - cloud friendly http session
   - shared store
   - memstore is not a cloud firendly way to handle the HTTP session, I would like to use mongo to reduce the number of integrated systems but, the mongostore recommended by Gorilla is not a top choice